 The day Maanik got his haircut, I discovered how imprisoned I was—I could almost see it in Raveena’s eyes.
-They would’ve expected me to have rained wrath, but I had surrendered in my mind.
-To them, my silence would’ve communicated defiance, in my heart I knew how defeated I felt.
+They expected me to have rained wrath, but I had surrendered in my mind.
+To them, my silence would’ve communicated defiance.
+In my heart, I knew how defeated I felt.

 “How pretty is this, mom!”
 Maanik picked up a sequined black saree from my wardrobe as his choice to wear for the school farewell.
-The glitter from the fabric reflected in his eyes.
-“I’ll get a black blouse with a red lace border to go with it.”
+The glitter of the fabric reflected in his eyes.
+“I’ll get a black blouse with a red lattice border to go with it.”

 “Of course!
 That’s a brilliant choice.”
 I smiled at his stark choice to represent himself.
 He was not yet ready to change the pronoun he would go by.
-His learner’s driver license and passport still had ‘male’ as the gender and he was willing to wait another two years to take the leap, till he could change his identity officially.
+His learner’s driver licence and passport still had ‘male’ as the gender and he wanted to wait another two years to take the leap, till he could change his identity officially.

-The day of his school farewell, accompanied by Ashish and dressed in a slick black saree, Maanik was off to his final battle at school.
-How was I to know that this would indeed be his final battle?
+The day of his school farewell, accompanied by Ashish and dressed in a slick black saree, Maanik was off to his last battle at school.
+How was I to know that this would indeed be his last?

 Ashish’s mother volunteered to chauffeur them as they rode off, wide-eyed.
 The school was two curbs away.
-Even if something untoward were to happen, it would be easy for me to go and pick him up.
+Even if something untoward were to happen at school, it would be easy for me to go and pick him up.

 Late evening, I got a call from a hospital.
 My worst nightmares had caught up with me.
 The next time I saw Maanik, he was being wheeled in for emergency surgery.

-On their way back from school that evening, the car they were in had rammed into a speeding truck at the junction.
-Ashish and his mother did not survive but I had hope for my Maanik.
+On their way back from school that evening, their car rammed into a speeding truck at the junction.
+Ashish and his mother did not survive, but I had hope for my Maanik.
 He was a fighter all along.
 I knew he would fight his way through this as well.

 My prayers went unanswered.
-Eleven hours of surgery could not help my son return home unscathed.
-He lay lifeless under a shroud on the floor in the hall next to the shrine we had at home.
+Eleven hours of surgery could not help my son return home unscathed, where he now lay lifeless under a shroud on the floor in the hall next to our devotional shrine.
 My child, who was just about to begin living.
 He had not even taken the slightest of steps towards his future and all his dreams had prematurely been quashed.

 My eyes roved over towards Param.
-I could not quite comprehend what it was that I expected to see.
+I could not quite comprehend what I expected to see.
 I guess I was hoping for a few tears from him.

 Across the hall, Param sat with a few men; his head hung in resignation and hands folded to address anyone who walked in.
 The sound of the paath in the background was a murmur as people thronged in to provide solace, most of whom were Param’s colleagues or friends from elsewhere.
-Looking at them with their faces filled with concern, I wondered whether Param was indeed capable of building such kinship with these people or their presence was as superficial as our relationship.
+Looking at them with their concerned faces, I wondered whether Param was indeed capable of building such kinship with these people or their presence was as superficial as our relationship.

 I could not help but feel cynical about their intention of coming.
 Half of them would have sniggered at Maanik’s queerness, for they never bothered to know who he was.
 And now, they’d never know.

-‘If’ and ‘but’ are simple words but they contain so many possibilities.
-In retrospect, when we deliberate on these words, we register that we could have done so much more—been so much more…for our child.
+‘If’ and ‘but’ are simple words, yet they contain so many possibilities.
+In retrospect, when we deliberate on these words, we register that we could have done so much more—been so much more… for those we love.

 In grief, our whole body and all its organs come together in a knot.
-It does not swallow us whole but keeps gnawing at the insides, making us tear apart in bits and pieces, every moment of the day.
+It does not swallow us whole but keeps gnawing at the insides, tearing us apart in bits and pieces every moment of the day.
 Such a personal and exhausting experience it can be!

 I wasn’t unscathed by what had happened.
 But was I able to express this to anyone—to Raveena?
 Every time she looked at me, I could feel her eyes drilling a hole in me.
 I am certain it wasn’t her intent.
 I could already see her walking around from one room to another like a ghost, catering to the mechanics of running this household.

 Maanik’s absence was like a dark hole.
-Raveena and I got lost in this void and perhaps would never even know if we would find each other anymore.
+Raveena and I got lost in this void with no hopes of recovery.
 While I found myself unable to function at all, Raveena would still not give in.
-During the day she would run her chores just as she was meant to, and by night all her grief would pour into the room that was once Maanik’s.
+During the day, she would run her chores just as she was meant to, and by night all her grief would pour into the room that was once Maanik’s.

-She would move about the room touching each item, every piece of clothing, the sheets that once Maanik had used.
-Often I would hear her whimper ‘I love you, my baby’ from the half-opened door.
-I did not have that kind of courage!
+She would move about the room, touching each item, every piece of clothing, the sheets that once Maanik had used.
+Often I would hear her whimper, ‘I love you, my baby’ from the half-opened door.
+I did not have that kind of fortitude!